shakes76/PatternFlow/recognition/jian-improved-unet-45731462/README.md

 ### Data pre-processing

 The dimensions of the images in the dataset have an aspect ratio of 1:0.75.
 The original and mask images have been resized to a dimension of 96 x 128, in respect to the aspect ratio, before encoding the pixel values for the mask images to either 0 or 1 values.
+This is to ensure that we don't lose any important features in the image.
 Orignal images will maintain their pixel values.

 For the segmented gray-scaled mask images, we have ensured to have the pixel values either 0 or 1, with utilising the midpoint of 128.
 Pixel values below 128 will be changed to 0, vice versa.